 Healthy device management and good digital citizenship are critical to our children’s mental health and wellness.
-We share the following videos, blogs and resources to help you support your child’s healthy online behavior and safety, as well as to help reduce screen time and optimize mental health.
-For instructions to view this website in Spanish, click on en Español
+The following SBFC and curated national resources on this page can help you limit access in age-appropriate ways, to initiate open conversations about digital safety and healthy tech use, and support your child’s mental health as they navigate the digital world.
+For instructions to view this website in Spanish, click on en Español.

 Families Connected Resources